 | Stress relief | Moderate | Short-term |

-Steam rooms6 fit wellness routines but should not replace healthy habits.
+Steam rooms fit wellness routines but should not replace healthy habits.

 What Are the Proven Health Benefits of Using a Steam Room?